 From a commercial standpoint we realize limiting our involvement with social media will have implications though we've always done what we feel is right and our stance on this issue is no different.
 Social media can provide some small and local businesses a tool to grow their community and act as a convenient customer and feedback portal, which is something we absolutely encourage if it helps these businesses.

 ERS will be as current as practical on our active social media accounts to give our riders and potential customers collated platforms to interact with ERS as part of their many social and community interests.
 ERS is genuinely appreciative of any rider that feels like sharing info about what we do, and any experiences we had a part in facilitating.
 We post our social links on each page of the site and use these platforms to interact and intend to keep having fun with it.

-Social media is a great platform to share interesting information and great photos though it needs to be used in moderation and not form the basis of social activity.
+Social media is a great platform to share interesting information and great photos, though we feel its use and purpose needs to be balanced and not form the basis of social activity.

 If you personally feel the need to cut back your social media and device use then consider adapting a practical guide to limit social media for your circumstances - or - browse discussion groups such as r/noscreen r/nosurf for inspiration on the benefits of less screen time in general.